-The Orange Public Library is a magnificent building built in the Beaux-Art and Classical Revival styles complete with Ionic and Doric columns, and richly ornamented architectural details.
-Mckim, Mead and White designed the original library building in 1900.
+The Orange Public Library is a magnificent structure built in the Beaux-Art and Classical Revival styles, complete with Ionic and Doric columns and richly ornamented architectural details.
+Mckim, Mead, and White designed the original library building in 1900.
 It was recorded as a National Historic Landmark in 1981.
 Orange has a rich library tradition dating back to 1883.
-From the Library's beginning, it was an association library, supported by dues, endowments and donations.
+From the Library's beginning it was an association library, supported by dues, endowments, and donations.
 In 1945, the citizens of Orange voted by referendum to financially support a "free public library", and took over the operation of the building as a publicly owned and municipally operated facility.